Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 of viewing the country so recently

-in the possession of the [Ham?] and
+in the possession of the Hun and

-Seeing exactly what we had gazed
+seeing exactly what we had gazed

 at afar with the telescope and

-What a surprise one [?] get to
+what a surprise one does get to

-see this type of country it is a
+see this type of country it is.
+A

-large number of [?] few
+large number of guns had been

 48